 Frikandel is one of the best examples of traditional Dutch food.
 It looks like a sausage.
 It is made with ground chicken, meat, or beef seasoned with spices like pepper, cinnamon, and mace.
 Frikandel is often served with fries, diced onions, and mayo sauce.

 Patat is one of the famous Dutch street foods.
 It’s a thick French fry typically served in a paper cone.
 Belgium was the first country to invent this tasty food.

 These thick French fries come in different sauces like mayonnaise, ketchup, and peanut sauce.
 The Dutch love to add various spices and raw chopped onions to it for taste and savor.

 A traditional Dutch dinner includes potatoes, meat, and vegetables, served with gravy.
 The meat is usually salted or smoked, and the vegetables are often cooked with the meat.

 One dinner dish that’s so iconic that it’s become synonymous with Dutch cuisine is called “stamppot.”
 A typical stamppot might include kale, carrots, onions, and bacon bits or ham.
 After dinner, Dutch people usually drink coffee or yogurt as a dessert.

 Dutch food is often stereotyped as plain, simple, and not very tasty.
 The truth is that Dutch foods are usually neither plain nor simple nor, in fact, very unhealthy.
 Some of the most famous Dutch foods have international reputations for being excellent!

 That doesn’t mean that every dish is a masterpiece.
-However, you will be pleasantly surprised by the variety and high quality of food you can find in the Netherlands.
+However, you will be pleasantly surprised by the Netherlands’ variety and high food quality.